-- 3. (Written report) Your group must send a written project report by Friday, December 7 midnight.
-The report should be 7 to 10 pages long.
-It can be longer, but I will read anything past the first ten pages at my own discretion.
-Font sizes and margins should be reasonable. - 4.
-(Online showcase) I plan to showcase the students project on the course homepage for other students and researchers to see what cool things you've done.
+- 3. (Online showcase) I plan to showcase the students project on the course homepage for other students and researchers to see what cool things you've done.
 Participation in the showcase is optional, and has no effect on your grade.
-Benefits: your project gets some publicity, and also the quantum computing community benefits from what you've learned! - 5.
+Benefits: your project gets some publicity, and also the quantum computing community benefits from what you've learned! - 4.
 (Publication) If your group has been able to carry out some original research (which would be fantastic!), and you're interested in publishing it more formally, I would be able to assist you with the process (which venues to publish in, ways to write up the result, etc).